 3. North Brother Island, New York

-The North Brother Island is one of the two small islands located in New York City’s East River.
-With several abandoned buildings, sidewalks and streets shrouded in wild vines, no mammals in sight, and signs of previous habitation everywhere, there is undeniable evidence that North Brother Island has a dark history.
-It was once a site for Riverside hospital, a quarantine hospital for people (including the famous Typhoid Mary) suffering from highly contagious diseases like smallpox, typhoid, tuberculosis, and polio.
+North Brother Island is one of the two small islands located in New York City’s East River.
+With several abandoned buildings, sidewalks, and streets shrouded in wild vines, no mammals in sight, and signs of previous habitation everywhere, there is undeniable evidence that North Brother Island has a dark history.
+It was once a site for Riverside Hospital, a quarantine hospital for people (including the famous Typhoid Mary) suffering from highly contagious diseases like smallpox, typhoid, tuberculosis, and polio.
 The island was eventually abandoned after a failed attempt at converting it into a rehabilitation center for heroin addicts.
 North Brother Island is currently designated as a sanctuary for water birds.
 What remains of this eerie place are crumbling buildings ready to collapse at any moment.
 The government has declared that no one is allowed to visit the island.

 4. Poveglia Island, Italy

 As with many deserted places, Poveglia Island is another place with a troubling history.
 Located in Northern Italy, the island is considered to be one of the most haunted places in the world.
 The dark history of Poveglia began thousands of years ago when it was used as a quarantine station for decades.
 Thousands of people with symptoms of the Bubonic Plague were sent there to die; burned and then buried in mass graves.
 The horror story of Poveglia didn’t end there, there’s more!
-Poveglia island was also converted into a mental hospital in the early 20th century, where heinous and inhumane experiments were performed on patients (some witnesses even say you can hear their screams till today).
+Poveglia Island was also converted into a mental hospital in the early 20th century, where heinous and inhumane experiments were performed on patients (some witnesses even say you can hear their screams today).
 You may not believe in tales of ghosts and haunted places, but Poveglia Island is certainly marred by the tragedies that have taken place there over the centuries.
 The government has made it illegal for anyone to visit Poveglia.

 5. Snake Island, Brazil

 Snake Island is also known as Ilha da Queimada Grande.
 It is an island in the Atlantic Ocean, off the coast of Brazil.
 As the name implies, Snake Island is home to the largest population of deadliest snakes in the world – as many as 2,000 to 4,000 species.
-In fact, there’s about one snake to every square meter!
+In fact, there’s about one snake in every square meter!
 Snake Island is the only place you can find the critically endangered species, venomous golden lancehead pit viper (Bothrops insularis), whose venom is enough to melt off human skin and kill a person in less than an hour.
 Doesn’t matter if you’re an adventurer or a curious explorer, no one is allowed to visit Snake Island.
 This is not only to protect visitors from snake attacks but also to preserve the endangered snake species from modern-day pirates who attempt to risk it all to capture these deadly serpents for money.